capuchon-dev/xebia-ci-cd/README.md

   applications, whatever their language used).
 But you will notice that this CI/CD infrastructure as code is very small (a Docker container with Jenkins and some useful plugins pre-installed).
-* Tomcat is used as the servlet container for the Java application (currently:
+* Tomcat is used as the servlet container for the Java applications (currently:
   Jenkins itself and the Click Count WebApp).
 * Docker used everywhere.
 Especially, Jenkins itself is described by a Dockerfile, but is very simple: only some useful plugins pre-installed, that's